KAS Eupen confirm Musona loan extension | Goal.com

 “The 30-year-old attacking player was loaned to KAS Eupen by RSC Anderlecht for the second half of the season at the beginning of the year.

-“Before the championship stopped, the 27-time Zimbabwean international played 7 games for KAS Eupen and scored 2 goals.
+“Before the championship stopped, the 27-time Zimbabwean international played seven games for KAS Eupen and scored 2 goals.

 “He scored the first goal in his first encounter with KAS Eupen.
 In the Kehrweg Stadium, Knowledge Musona scored against SC Charleroi in the 10th minute to score 1-1.”